 We created a sheet of frequently asked questions for individuals who do not file tax returns.
 This sheet will help you understand whether you are eligible to receive a stimulus check and the steps you need to take to receive one.
 Click below to view our Stimulus Check FAQ sheet:

-The Civil Law Self-Help Center is open Monday through Thursday, excluding holidays, from 7:30 a.m. to 5:30 p.m.
+The Civil Law Self-Help Center is open Monday through Thursday, from 7:30 a.m. to 5:30 p.m., and Friday from 8:00 a.m. to 4 p.m. (excluding holidays).
 Connect with the Center by phone at 702-671-3976 and via online chat.
 Chat is available when you see the blue “Chat” box in the lower right of the screen.
 In-person operations at the Center have resumed.
-Note all visiting customers must wear masks, and only one person per party is permitted inside the Center at a time.
-If your matter is not an emergency, and if you have access to a phone or the internet, you are encouraged to connect with the Civil Law Self Help Center by phone or online chat at www.civillawselfhelpcenter.org.
+Please note that all visiting customers must wear masks, and only one person per party is permitted inside the Center at a time.
+If your matter is not an emergency, and if you have access to a phone or the internet, you are encouraged to connect with the Civil Law Self-Help Center by phone or online chat at www.civillawselfhelpcenter.org.

 Virtual Town Hall Series